fearnworks/GraphCap/doc/distributed_caption_rfc.md

 - **Annotation Storage**: JSONB field for storing both simple text captions and GraphCaption data.
 - **Indexes**: Potential GIN indexes on JSONB for performance.

+### Perspectives

+In the GraphCap system, perspectives are specialized modules that provide unique analyses of images.
+Each perspective focuses on different aspects of the image, such as artistic composition or structured scene analysis.
+This modular approach allows contributors to generate diverse and rich annotations for images.

+- **GraphCaption**: Focuses on structured scene analysis with categorized tags.
+- **ArtCritic**: Provides artistic analysis focusing on visual and technical elements.

+Perspectives are integral to the distributed captioning system, enabling flexible and scalable image analysis.

 ## 5. Data Model and Storage